leonardoAlonso/leonardoAlonso/README.md

 Software Engineer
 -----------------

-I'm a Computer Engineer graduated from IPN, I'm specialized in backend development but I do not have to make frontend.
+I'm a Computer Engineer graduated from IPN, I'm specialized in backend development but I do not have problems to make frontend.

 * 🌍  I'm based in Mexico City
 * 🖥️  See my portfolio at [My portfolio](http://leonardoalonso.github.io/leo-portfolio/)